Crush Your Goals With These 7 Process-Driven Sales Activities

 Regularly seeking client input offers two advantages: it underlines your commitment to client satisfaction and provides crucial insights into areas needing enhancement.

-Oberbillig explains why this is arguably the most important part of your sales activities:
+Oberbillig explains why this is arguably the most important sales activity:

 This comes down to metrics.
 Salespeople and owners alike love to track the front-end metrics—leads, appointments, sales, etc. What gets tracked less is customer satisfaction post-sale.
 Great businesses are not measured by their first-time client orders; they are measured by their reorder percentage, the percentage of clients who refer prospects AFTER the sale, and the effectiveness of their marketing.
 Unhappy customers rarely respond to marketing.
 Not having a system in place to track, improve, and engage your customers post-purchase is a one-way ticket to your lifetime client value being identical to your average order, and your well-crafted marketing getting sent straight to the junk folder.